What You Might Not Have Known about Soybean Oil

 Cooking Benefits of Soybean Oil

-I like the flavor of olive oil and I think most people probably consider that the primary cooking oil in their kitchens, but I don’t like to use it for baking or stir fry since it has a relatively low smoke point.
+I like the flavor of olive oil, and I think most people consider it the primary cooking oil in their kitchens, but I don’t like to use it for baking or stir-frying since it has a relatively low smoke point.

-At high temperatures, some oils will break down and form undesirable compounds.
+Some oils will break down and form undesirable compounds at high temperatures.
 Luckily, soybean oil’s smoke point is approximately 453 degrees F, well above common baking temperatures of 350 and 425.
-Similarly, this makes it ideal for use in stir fry.
-In comparison – extra virgin olive oil has a smoke point of 320-375 degrees F depending on the type used.
+This makes it ideal for use in stir-fry.
+In comparison, extra virgin olive oil has a smoke point of 320-375 degrees F, depending on the type used.

 If you’ve ever noticed the blackened mess around the edge of a muffin tin – that’s the oil that has burned.
 I can’t make any specific health claims about that… but it’s a pain to clean up and that’s why I prefer to use other products such as good ole’ American soybean oil instead!